mhlieu/NoVA-Housing-Prices-Prediction/README.md

 In preparing the data for regression models, I had to ensure 1) DV is measured on a continuous level 2) Linearity between the DV and each IV 3) No multicollinearity 4) Normal distribution of residual errors 5) Homoscedasticity and 6) Independence of errors.

-After applying the appropriate transformations to variables and using a robust regression method, all assumptions were taken care of except that of multicollinearity.
-After using the `SelectKBest` method to perform feature selection and choose the 4 most appropriate variables--square footage, number of baths, number of beds and median income of the property's city--it is understandable that these predictors would be highly correlated.
+After applying the appropriate transformations to variables, using a robust regression method, and reducing the number of features to account for collinearity, all assumptions were taken care of.